Lila R. Gleitman Prize

 read more

-Konkle represents the essence of Lila R. Gleitman’s foundational role in cognitive science, by representing the intellectual depth, ingenuity, and significance of the work carried out by Gleitman throughout her long scientific career.
-We are delighted to see Talia Konkle break further new ground by becoming the inaugural winner of the Lila R. Gleitman Prize.
+Dautriche exemplifies the essence of Lila R. Gleitman and her foundational role in cognitive science, representing the intellectual depth, ingenuity, and significance of the work carried out by Gleitman throughout her long scientific career.
+We are delighted to see Isabelle Dautriche continue this legacy by becoming the 2024 winner of the Lila R. Gleitman Prize.

 Key selected publications: